samuelbaldasso/UberLike/README.md

 # Uber-Like App Backend

-This repository contains the backend of an Uber-style app for motorcycle couriers, developed with Java and Spring Boot, using RBAC, JWT for security, WebSockets for real-time communication, Docker for containerization, PostgreSQL for persistence and Maven for dependency management, following the clean architecture.
+This repository contains the backend of an Uber-like app for motorcycle couriers, developed with Java and Spring Boot, using RBAC, JWT for security, WebSockets for real-time communication, Docker for containerization, PostgreSQL for persistence, and Maven for dependency management, following clean architecture.

 ## Technologies Used